Professional Guidelines

 Ethical standards and professional guidelines are codes of behavior that evolve over time and represent a consensus of opinion in an organization or association about appropriate actions to take under particular circumstances.
 They are generalized principles and cannot enumerate every eventuality that might occur.
 Moreover, they are rarely legally binding, or even enforceable by the group.
 But they serve an important function: to articulate current norms and expected standards of behavior.
 Below is a list of guidelines enacted by various professional arts groups (in alphabetical order), primarily regarding the collecting, acquisition, and ownership of art objects, including objects that may have been looted during the Nazi era, or antiquities that may have been looted from archaeological sites or been exported from their countries of origin in contravention of patrimony or other laws.
 Clicking on the links leads to the full text of the guidelines.
 IFAR will update and expand this list, as needed.

-American Association of Museums (AAM)
+American Alliance of Museums (formerly American Association of Museums) (AAM)

 Guidelines Concerning the Unlawful Appropriation of Objects During the Nazi Era (1999, amended 2001)

-American Association of Museums (AAM)
+American Alliance of Museums (formerly American Association of Museums) (AAM)

 Standards Regarding Archaeological Material and Ancient Art (2008)

-American Association of Museums (AAM)
+American Alliance of Museums (formerly American Association of Museums) (AAM)

-Code of Ethics for Museums (1991, approved and amended November 1993)
+Code of Ethics for Museums (last amended in 2000)

 Antique Tribal Art Dealers Association (ATADA)